IBM/JSONata4Java/README.md

 **Improved Chaining**&colon;
 JSONata4Java basically does support function chaining now.
-However, it does not yet support the "function name only" syntax for function chaining (the one without paratheses).
+However, it does not yet support the "function name only" syntax for function chaining (the one without parentheses).
 So we recommend using a syntax like below&colon;

 ```